rcmiller01/test2/USER_EXPERIENCE_JOURNEY.md

 Alex: "I've been feeling kind of stuck lately.
 Work is stressful
       and I feel like I'm not expressing myself creatively."

-Mia: "That sounds really difficult, Alex.
+Nova: "That sounds really difficult, Alex.
 Creative expression
      is so important for our wellbeing.
 What kinds of things have you enjoyed creating in the past?
 Art, music, writing, cooking... anything that felt fulfilling?"